cbrummitt/token-allowance-bot/README.md

 ### Running token Locally

-You can test your hubot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.
+You can test the token bot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.

-You can start token locally by running:
+Start token locally by running:

     % bin/hubot